 White distilled vinegar has a stronger flavor; it also can be used but may be too tangy for some.

-The flavor can be changed even further by adding different spices or herbs to the pickling mixture.
+The flavor can be changed even further by adding different spices or fresh herbs to the pickling mixture.

-How to Make this Pickled Red Onions – Step-by-Step
+How to make Quick Pickled Red Onions

 The recipe is very easy.

 STEP 1: Thinly slice the red onions across the onion.
+See tips below.

 STEP 3: Cool to room temperature then place in the refrigerator.
 Chill for at least 30 minutes before eating.